 Having completed his engagements with Mr. King, he, at the recommendation of Mr. Fisk, set up a school in Beyroot, for teaching Arabic grammatically, but soon found himself obliged to relinquish it, at the command of his patriarch.
 He was also forbidden, as is stated by Mr. Bird, to give any further instruction to the Bible-men, as the missionaries are called, because the patriarch "had received fresh instructions from Rome to persecute these men by every means in his power, so long as one of them should remain in the country."

 When Mr. King was about to leave Syria, he wrote the farewell letter to his friends in that country.
-The letter was designed, by the writer, to show the reasons which prevented his becoming a member the Roman catholic church.
+The letter was designed, by the writer, to show the reasons which prevented his becoming a member of the Roman catholic church.
 This letter Asaad attempted to answer but his answer, so far from being satisfactory to himself, was the occasion of raising strong doubts in his mind, as to the general correctness of the Romish faith.

 Connexion with Mr. Bird.